alexanderConstantinescu/go-speed-dial/README.md

 # go-speed-dial

-A GO project replicating and building upon the CLI tool made in the repository [speed-dial](https://github.com/alexanderConstantinescu/speed-dial).
-Basically this tool is intented as an intro for me to the GO programming language.
+A Go project replicating and building upon the CLI tool made in the repository [speed-dial](https://github.com/alexanderConstantinescu/speed-dial).
+Basically this tool is intented as an intro for me to the Go programming language.

 ## Installation